Claudette Colvin: Browder v. Gayle

-Together with Aurelia S. Browder, Susie McDonald, Mary Louise Smith, and Jeanetta Reese, Colvin was one of the five plaintiffs in the court case of Browder v.
-Gayle.
-Jeanetta Reese later resigned from the case.
-The case, organized and filed in federal court by civil rights attorney Fred Gray, challenged city bus segregation in Montgomery as unconstitutional.
-During the court case, Colvin described her arrest: "I kept saying, 'He has no civil right... this is my constitutional right... you have no right to do this.'
-And I just kept blabbing things out, and I never stopped.
-That was worse than stealing, you know, talking back to a white person."

-Browder v.
-Gayle made its way through the courts.
-On June 5, 1956, the United States District Court for the Middle District of Alabama issued a ruling declaring the state of Alabama and Montgomery's laws mandating public bus segregation as unconstitutional.
-State and local officials appealed the case to the United States Supreme Court.
-The Supreme Court summarily affirmed the District Court decision on November 13, 1956.
-One month later, the Supreme Court declined to reconsider, and on December 20, 1956, the court ordered Montgomery and the state of Alabama to end bus segregation permanently.
+Claudette Colvin was one of four plaintiffs in the first federal court case filed by civil rights attorney Fred Gray on February 1, 1956, Browder v.
+Gayle, which challenged bus segregation in Montgomery, Alabama.
+Colvin testified before a three-judge panel in the United States District Court that heard the case.
+On June 13, 1956, the court ruled that state and local laws enforcing bus segregation in Alabama were unconstitutional.
+The state appealed the decision to the United States Supreme Court, which upheld the lower court’s ruling on November 13, 1956.
+One month later, the Supreme Court affirmed the order for Montgomery and the state of Alabama to end bus segregation.
+As a result, the Montgomery Bus Boycott, which had lasted over a year, was officially called off.
+The ruling ultimately led to the declaration that all segregation on public transportation was unconstitutional.

-The Montgomery bus boycott was able to unify the people of Montgomery, regardless of educational background or class.

 Life after activism

 Colvin gave birth to a son, Raymond, in March 1956.
 Colvin left Montgomery for New York City in 1958, because she had difficulty finding and keeping work following her participation in the federal court case that overturned bus segregation.
 Similarly, Rosa Parks left Montgomery for Detroit in 1957.
 Colvin stated she was branded a troublemaker by many in her community.
 She withdrew from college, and struggled in the local environment.

 In New York, Colvin and her son Raymond initially lived with her older sister, Velma Colvin.
 In 1960, she gave birth to her second son, Randy.
 Claudette began a job in 1969 as a nurse's aide in a nursing home in Manhattan.
 She worked there for 35 years, retiring in 2004.
 Raymond Colvin died in 1993 in New York of a heart attack at age 37.
 Her son Randy is an accountant in Atlanta and father of Colvin's four grandchildren.